Young Turks: Centralized government

+The Young Turks wished to modernize the Empire's communications and transportation networks without putting themselves in the hands of European bankers.
+Europeans already owned much of the country's railroad system, and since 1881, the administration of the defaulted Ottoman foreign debt had been in European hands.
+During the World War I, the empire under the CUP was "virtually an economic colony on the verge of total collapse."

 Nationalism

-In regards to nationalism, the Young Turks underwent a gradual transformation.
+Regarding nationalism, the Young Turks underwent a gradual transformation.
 Beginning with the Tanzimat with ethnically non-Turkish members participating at the outset, the Young Turks embraced the official state ideology: Ottomanism.
 However, Ottoman patriotism failed to strike root during the First Constitutional Era and the following years.
 Many ethnically non-Turkish Ottoman intellectuals rejected the idea because of its exclusive use of Turkish symbols.
 Turkish nationalists gradually gained the upper hand in politics, and following the 1902 Congress, a stronger focus on nationalism developed.
 It was at this time that Ahmed Rıza chose to replace the term "Ottoman" with "Turk," shifting the focus from Ottoman nationalism to Turkish nationalism.

 Prominent Young Turks

-The prominent leaders and ideologists included:
+Among the prominent leaders and ideologists were: